YasserAboelkassem/Tropomyosin-Dynamics/README.md

 # Tropomyosin-Dynamics
-A Stochastic Coarse-Graining Multiscale Model of Cardiac Thin Filament Activation using Brownian and Langevin Dynamics
+Stochastic motions of Tm on actin using Brownian dynamics